bigodogu/cloud-/README.md

 # Shell
-Shell Scripts for reference and practice.
+Shell Scripts for reference and practice.dot